 - Wash tomatoes, lettuce, and radish and pat dry.
 Cut if necessary.
 Place nicely in the bento box along with broccoli.

-- Pour dressing in a sauce container (I bought in local Daiso.
-Check Amazon).
+- Pour dressing in a sauce container (I bought in a local Daiso, a Japanese dollar shop).

 - Cool down completely before closing the bento box.